Return to Philosophy Web Homepage Title: Introduction to Logic

 This inference is usually termed “conversion by limitation” or “conversion per accidens.”

-Nevertheless, to conclude that the universal conversion of a universal non-necessary statement (e.g. not a definition, a tautology) is a fallacy of accident extends the scope of that fallacy beyond most traditional definitions of trying to prove an special case under exceptional circumstances from a generalization.
+Nevertheless, to conclude that the universal conversion of a universal non-necessary statement (e.g., not a definition or a tautology) is a fallacy of accident extends the scope of that fallacy beyond most traditional definitions of trying to prove an special case under exceptional circumstances from a generalization.

 Although all planets are celestial bodies, we cannot infer all celestial bodies are planets because being a celestial body is (although necessary) is not sufficient for being a planet.